uploadcare/uploadcare-wordpress/readme.txt

 == Upgrade Notice ==

-Added downloading images independently of the current project to Uploadcare.
 = 3.1.0 =
+Fixed behaviour when uploading and downloading current images to and from Uploadcare storage.

 = 3.0.10 =
 Fixed PHP 7.4 support.